 Use the Plantfinder on Our Website

-Once you’ve determined the conditions at your planting site, or sites, use the PlantFinder to create a starter list of the best plants.
+Once you’ve determined the conditions at your planting site, or sites, use the filtering options on our website to create a list of the best plants for your setting.
 Start broadly, and choose just one attribute for each of the three main categories: Soil Type, Soil Moisture and Sunlight.
-This gives you a nice broad view of your choices, to get you started.
+This gives you a nice broad view of choices to start with.

 What About Native Ranges?